The Foot and Ankle Sports Institute

 Pain & Swelling: Persistent aching or intense pain near the heel, especially when walking or standing on your toes, may be a sign of Achilles tendonitis.

-Limited Mobility: Inability to "push off" the ground or a noticeable weakness when trying to climb stairs can also be symptoms of a serious condition requiring Achilles tendonitis treatment, which may involve minimally invasive surgery.
+Limited Mobility: Inability to "push off" the ground or a noticeable weakness when trying to climb stairs can also be symptoms of a serious condition requiring consultation

 Modern Solutions for Faster Healing